 There were ten founding member clubs.
 They include Agawam Hunt, Choppequonset GC, Long Meadow GC, Melrose GC, Mianatuck GC, The Misquamicut Club, Newport CC, Pawtucket CC, Quinnobequin GC and Wannamoisett CC.
 Of the original ten, five are still active in the Association.
 The RIGA is now comprised of 55 member clubs.
 The Association is operated by an Executive Committee and Operating Committee.
 The day to day operations are managed by an Executive Director and his staff.

 In 2013, the RIGA took another step to advance its mission by merging with the Rhode Island Women's Golf Association.
 The merger provided the opportunity for the RIGA to serve all golfers in Rhode Island, regardless of gender.
-The RIWGA, founded in 1914, had its own long and storied history as 2014 marked its 100th-year Anniversary.
+The RIWGA, founded in 1914, had its own long and storied history as 2014 marked its 100-year Anniversary.

-For the 2021 season, the RIGA will conduct over 40 men's and women's championship events and 30 Weekly Play dates.
+For the 2023 season, the RIGA will conduct more than 40 Men's and Women's Championship events and 30 Weekly Program events.

-Also, as the state representative of the United States Golf Association (USGA), the RIGA conducts local qualifying for both the USGA Amateur and Open Championships.
+Also, as the state representative of the United States Golf Association (USGA), the RIGA conducts local qualifying for both the USGA Amateur, Four-Ball, Mid-Amateur and Open Championships.
 Also in accordance with the USGA, the RIGA acts as the local authority on the Rules of Golf, and maintains a course rating and handicap system for member clubs.